The Return of the Real

-A total of 26.2 per cent of IPA survey respondents raised their marketing budgets, compared to 20.8 per cent who recorded a decrease.
-And while it has been a long-term growth sector, it may have already peaked with the resulting net balance of +5.4 per cent down from +12.3 per cent in the previous quarter, the lowest reading since Q3 2022
+According to the IPA, 26.2 per cent of survey respondents increased their event marketing budgets in Q1, compared to 20.8 per cent who reduced them.
+However, while the sector remains in growth, momentum may be slowing—the net balance of +5.4 per cent is down from +12.3 per cent in the previous quarter, and the lowest figure recorded since Q3 2022.

 .“We’re seeing a cultural shift: people are placing greater value on real-world, physical experiences.
 Despite rapid technological advancements, 75 per cent of consumers say they crave more in-person interactions with real people,” says Sarah Bryers, director of Live Experiences at TMW.